KonradGalczynski/Learning/articles/extensionMethodsTesting.md

 Unit testing of `SomeDataRetriever` is relatively simple.
 We need to create a mock for `HttpMessageHandler` as there is no possibility to mock `HttpClient`.
 Our `MockHttpMessageHandler` is returning `HttpResponseMessage` with status code set to 500 (`BadRequest`) so that we can test path for unsuccessful data retrieving.
 We must do so because we cannot mock the extension method and the actual implementation of `IsSuccess` will be run in this scenario.

 ## Neutral guy
 Neutral guys are just neutral in terms of testability.
-You can test both the extension method and code which is using it on the unit level.
+You can test both the extension method and code that uses it on the unit level.
 You can ask what is the difference then between a normal guy and a good citizen?
-The difference is that usually it takes more effort to test code which is using normal guys extension methods.
+The difference is that usually it takes more effort to test code that uses normal guys extension methods.
 Example of extension method which behaves like a neutral guy in terms of testability is presented below:

 ```